MPtBf/the_snake/README.md

 ### Game Mechanics

 - **Snake Movement**: The snake moves at 3 cells per second with smooth rendering
+- **Acceleration**: Hold `Ctrl` to ease into a 3× speed boost and release to decelerate smoothly
 - **Initial Length**: Snake starts with 3 segments
-- **Stone Collisions**: When the snake hits a stone, it stops moving and loses one tail segment per game tick until the player changes direction
+- **Stone Collisions**: When the snake hits a stone, it stops, loses a tail segment each tick, spawns debris, and triggers a Game Over if its length drops below three segments
-- **Self-Collision**: Snake resets when it collides with its own body (requires at least 5 segments)
+- **Self-Collision**: The snake cuts its tail exactly at the collision cell, shrinking without a full reset and spawning debris
 - **Screen Wrapping**: Snake wraps around screen edges

 ### Technical Details